yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

         self.size += calcsize(fmt)
 ```

-We perform the same check as in the other module, making sure that we are not in an x86 process.
+We then perform the same check as in the other module, making sure that we are not in an *x86* process.

 ```
 if demon.ProcessArch == "x86":